dcm4che-dockerfiles/logstash-dcm4chee/README.md

 Port of Elasticsearch to which logs are stored.
 Default value is `9200`.

+#### `ELASTICSEARCH_INDEX`

+The index to write events to.
+This can be dynamic using the %{foo} syntax.
+Indexes may not contain uppercase characters.
+For weekly indexes ISO 8601 format is recommended, eg. `logstash-%{+xxxx.ww}`.
+Logstash uses [Joda](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html) to format the index pattern from event timestamp.
+Default value is `logstash-%{type}-%{+YYYY.MM.dd}`.

 #### `SYSLOG_UDP_PORT`

 UDP port on which Logstash is listening for audit messages according